WVUHPC/Introduction-HPC/_episodes/101-introduction.md

 questions:
 - "What is High-Performance Computing?"
 - "What is an HPC cluster or Supercomputer?"
-- "How my computer compares with an HPC cluster?"
+- "How does my computer compare with an HPC cluster?"
-- "Which are the main concepts in High-Performance Computing"
+- "Which are the main concepts in High-Performance Computing?"
 objectives:
 - "Learn the components of the HPC"
 - "Learn the basic terminology in HPC"
 keypoints:
-- "Learn about CPUs, cores, and cache, and compare your machine with an HPC cluster"
+- "Learn about CPUs, cores, and cache, and compare your machine with an HPC cluster."
 - "Identify how an HPC cluster could benefit your research."
 ---